Vivekanand-R/AI-Product-Framework/README.md

 Result: As of 2024, BYD surpassed Tesla in global EV sales volume, with over 3 million vehicles delivered annually, and is now exporting aggressively.

-14. Jobs to Be Done (JTBD):
+14. Jobs to Be Done (JTBD):- This is a **framework and mindset** used in product management to understand why users “hire” a product — not what features they want, but **what outcome they’re trying to achieve** in a real-world context.

 **Beyond Germany's well-known strengths in engineering and traditional beverages like beer:**

-Example (Germany): Erdinger / Paulaner / Bitburger – “Enjoy High-Quality, Traditional Beer as a Social Tradition/Celebration”
+Example 1 (Germany): Erdinger / Paulaner / Bitburger – “Enjoy High-Quality, Traditional Beer as a Social Tradition/Celebration”

-“I want to enjoy a high-quality beer that connects me to tradition, culture, and people — not just get a drink.”
+“High-quality beer that connects to tradition, culture, and people — not just get a drink.”
 In Germany, beer isn’t just a beverage.
-It solves multiple layered jobs:
+It often solves multiple layered jobs:

 Use Cases: Functional, Emotional & Social: